Juan Joseph: Personal life

-Death

 In the early morning hours of November 16, 2014, Joseph attempted to de-escalate a verbal altercation between two groups of men outside of the Allure nightclub in Baton Rouge, Louisiana.
 Joseph's efforts were unsuccessful, and he was shot twice in the torso.
 He succumbed to his injuries after being taken to nearby Baton Rouge Hospital.
 Before his death, Joseph was an assistant football coach at West St. John High School in Edgard, Louisiana.